 - Filipinos should respect the differences between Filipino and Singaporean culture and be sensitive to these differences.

 - Refrain from engaging in partisan politics, especially during the election season in Singapore.
 Filipinos should avoid any involvement in partisan political debates and activities in Singapore as this is a violation of Singapore laws.

 - Filipinos, including Permanent Residents, are not allowed to participate in political campaigns and do not have the right to vote in Singapore elections.
 Under Singapore laws, errant foreigners may be charged under the Societies Act, the Public Entertainment and Meetings Act, the Immigration Act, and/or the Penal Code if they engage in partisan political activity in the city-state.

 - Avoid participating in online debates, chats or blogs that are political in nature.
 Refrain from explicit negative comments, particularly racial or religious slurs and insults.
 Participating in these online debates will only inflame the situation and may result in untoward incidents, possible loss of employment and investigation by authorities

-If you are unable to contact the ATN section by phone, please email at email@example.com
+If you are unable to contact the ATN Section duty phone (+65 9072 2797), please send an email to email@example.com.